ronnielutaro/ronnielutaro.github.io/README.md

-## Personal Website
+## Official Personal Blog Website

 ### Overview

-The Official Website for Ronnie Lutaro.
-This is where he gets to talk about what he's up to lately and all the latest stuff that he's working on.
+The Official Personal Blog Website for Ronnie Lutalo.
+This is where he gets to occasionally write about Software Engineering, 2D/3D Computer Graphics and stuff he's working on.